 Gradalis offers: Waldorf teacher training

 Teacher Training Program for Teachers in independent & public schools within the Waldorf movement: Anthroposophically-informed professional development & training for teachers and administrators in public and independent schools.
-(June 21–July 6th, 2019) Concentration areas are:
+New Cohort begins June 26–July 11th, 2020) Concentration areas are:

 - Early Childhood Education

 - Educational Leadership (Educational School Leaders can get their Waldorf Teacher Certificate and included are webinars focused on administrative duties/responsibilities and how to manage schools effectively.
 Meet with other administrators and learn from highly qualified leaders in independent and public Waldorf schools inspired by Waldorf principles.)

 Teaching as an Art Week to prepare Class & Subject Teachers for the coming School Year: Specifically for Working Teachers within the Waldorf school movement: Anthroposophically-informed professional development & training for teachers and administrators in public and independent schools.
 (July 12th to July 17th, 2020).
 Classes will be as follows:

 Gradalis is an accredited institution with ACCET, the Accrediting Council of Continuing Education & Trainings:

 Gradalis professional development & training hours qualify across state lines to fulfill teacher requirements to maintain teacher certification, etc. As an approved and accredited institution, Gradalis maintains high standards in all aspects of the program.

 How long is the Gradalis Teacher Training Program – All concentration areas?

 Two school years–26 months.
 The program is divided into 7 Semester Units.

 - 2-Day Orientation for teachers new to this type of education